eric141822/MyMalloc/README.md

 ## Thread safety

 While this allocator attempts to be thread-safe with a mutex, it is not guaranteed to be so.
-This is due to to the fact that the `sbrk()` system call itself is not thread-safe.
+This is due to the fact that the `sbrk()` system call itself is not thread-safe.
 So a thread can call `sbrk()` and change the heap size while another thread is in the middle of a `mymalloc()` call.
 This can lead to memory corruption.

 This allocator is written for fun only and is far from "correct" and "perfect"!